 In some situations you may have a choice between types of treatment.
 Your doctor and specialist head and neck cancer nurse will be able to help you decide what is best for you.

-Getting a second opinion doesn't necessarily mean that the second doctor will take over your care.
+Getting a second opinion doesn't mean that the second doctor will take over your care.
 Your original specialist will usually still manage your treatment.